Workshops and events are specifically designed for Case Competition participants who want to prepare for the competition.

 WORKING THROUGH A SHORT CASE

-Professor Sally Fowler shows participants how to analyze and respond to a short sample case.
+Professor Heather Elms shows participants how to analyze and respond to a short sample case.
 You can read the case before the workshop!
 There is a copy on the Blackboard site.

 PANEL OF EXPERTS

 Wednesday, February 4, Abramson Family Founders Room (SIS)

 A Panel of Experts, executives with expertise in the case topic, will answer your questions and give you insights into the case.
 Names of panelists will be revealed when the case is released!
 Refreshments will be served following the event.